Toledo Zoo Aerial Adventure Course – Wednesday Activity Review

 - Quick Jump

 - Phone Sling Souvenir – $12

 - Locker rental $5

 Prices do not include zoo admission.
 Zoo admission is $21/adults (ages 12-59) and $18/children or seniors (ages 2-11, 60+).
 Children under 2 are free.
 There is a $1 discount for buying online.

 My daughter did the Challenge Package with the Flight Line addition.
 In the future, she would probably do that package again but might skip the Flight Line.
 I did the Zipline Package – although I chickened out on the Quick Jump twice and didn’t actually make it.

 Group rates are available and can be booked in advance.
 I was wearing a Girl Scouts t-shirt, and several employees told me that they offer a great rate for scouts and other youth groups.

 Visit the Toledo Zoo

 Your Aerial Adventure Course package includes zoo admission.
 After we finished on the course, we ate lunch and explored the zoo for the afternoon.
-Check out our 2015 Review of the Zoo and stay tuned for a future Wednesday Activity Review on visiting the zoo.
+Check out our 2015 Review of the Zoo.